jmpessoa/lazandroidmodulewizard/readme.md

 	*			or Go To: Lazarus IDE menu "Run--> [Lamw] Build and Run"!
 Thanks to Anton!!!
 	****************************************************************************************************

+Version 0.6 - rev. 23 - 09 May 2015 -

+	NEW!
+		jShellCommand component <<---A suggestion and request @greenzyzyzy

+	NEW!
+Demo AppExecuteShellCommandDemo1 [Eclipse Compatible Project]

+	NEW!
+Android Manifest Editor:
+		Lazarus IDE: "Project' --> "Project Option" --> "[Lamw] Android Manifest" [Thanks to  @A.S.]

+	IMPROVEMENTS! components visual design 	[Thanks to @A.S.]

 Version 0.6 - rev. 22 - 18 April 2015 -

 	NEWS!
 		jBitmap added methods:
 				GetByteBuffer